 A traditional business plan includes eight sections: an executive summary, business description, market analysis, organization and management structure, service or product line, marketing and sales, funding strategy and financial projections.
 This document will serve as your main marketing tool when pitching your idea to investors.
 The U.S. Small Business Administration offers step-by-step instructions.

 Don’t have a bunch of cash sitting around to fund your business?
-You’re not alone: Two-thirds of prospective entrepreneurs (68 percent) say they don’t have enough personal savings to start a small business, a recent Gallup poll found.
+You’re not alone: Two-thirds of prospective entrepreneurs (68 percent) say they don’t have enough personal savings to start a small business, a Gallup poll found.
 Fortunately, there are other ways to raise money.

 If you’re willing to give up part of your ownership, you could pitch the idea to angel investors or venture capital firms.
 However, these firms set a high bar for what they want to see before investing in your business, so you’ll need an ace presentation in order to get funding.

 Another option is to join a startup incubator or accelerator, like Y Combinator.
 These programs — which are often associated with major universities — provide entrepreneurs with education, mentorship, financing and often the opportunity to pitch ideas to affiliated investors.
 From 2005 to 2015, 172 U.S.-based accelerators have helped more than 5,000 companies refine their business model and raise a total of $19.5 billion in funding, or $3.7 million per company on average, reports the Brookings Institution.
 The caveat is that many incubators and accelerators are extremely competitive (all the more reason why you need a great business plan).